Table of Contents

 Can led strip lights catch on fire?

 It is generally safe to leave LED strip lights on all night.
-While there is still a fire risk, it is much lower than with other types of light bulbs.
+While there is still a fire risk, it is much lower than with other types of light bulbs or when you sleep with a heater on.
 Smoke alarms help mitigate this risk by alerting people if an emergency situation does occur.

 How long can led lights stay on?